StefMTP/shopify/Shopify_API.md

         - *barcode*: barcode, UPC, ISBN of the product
         - *compare_at_price*: price before an adjustment or sale was applied
         - *price*: the actual price of the variant
-        - *presentment_prices*: an array of objects that is used to list out the prices and compare-at prices in each currency, in which every object holds two objects, one for the price and one of the compate-at price
+        - *presentment_prices*: an array of objects that is used to list out the prices and compare-at prices in each currency, in which every object holds two objects, one for the price and one of the compare-at price
         - *id*: the variant id
         - *product_id*: the product id the variant belongs to
         - *image_id*: the image associated with the variant